In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 My Observations:

 At the time of writing at least, this is one of the extremely latest bean to cup coffee machines from DeLonghi.
-It’s entry to mid-range in terms of price, and it’s quite an impressive little machine, on paper at least.
+It’s entry to mid-range in terms of price, and it’s rather an impressive little machine, on paper at least.

 The reason I say “with this version” for a few of the features, is that there are a few different versions of this machine, the cheaper Evo 292.33 version for example has a steam wand instead of the one touch carafe, and that one doesn’t have the one touch milk drinks.